openclarity/openclarity/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a feature for this project
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Problem Statement

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please describe the problem to be addressed by the proposed feature.

-**Describe the solution you'd like**
+## Proposed Solution

-A clear and concise description of what you want to happen.
+Please describe what you envision the solution to this problem would look like.

-**Describe alternatives you've considered**
+## Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.
+Please briefly describe which alternatives, if any, have been considered, including merits of alternate approaches and tradeoffs being made.

-**Additional context**
+## Additional Context

-Add any other context or screenshots about the feature request here.
+Please provide any other information that may be relevant.